cyon/toc/README.md

   the table of contents is displayed.
 All headings of the type specified in the `headings` option are counted.
 * `title` is a simple string or html object that is being inserted right before the actual table of contents.
+* `minHeight` is the minimum height (in pixels) which the content has to have before a table of contents will be displayed.
+If a `minHeadings` has also been specified then it will only be displayed if both conditions are fulfilled.

 In addition, the plugin will create nested lists of the same type (`ul` or `ol`) as the element that it is called on.